All Episodes

 I won't do it here.

-Let me run on uh move on, but I I hear you, I know exactly what you're saying.
+Let me run on, move on, but I hear you.

-Um Republicans should be as energized as any election they've ever voted in, in my view.
+Republicans should be as energized as any election they've ever voted in, in my view.

 Anyway, Barbara, thank you.

-Mike is in uh Long Island, he's in New York.
+Mike is in Long Island.

-Mike, you're on the Sean Hannity show.
+Mike, you're on the Sean Hannity Show.

 How are you?